A career worth pursuing is one you enjoy. After all, you’ll be working for a good part of your life.

 “It depends on the number of applications we get each year, but typically if students meet our minimum cutoff, they’re probably going to get a spot at the university,” Samantha says.
 “But we always remind them it’s a very competitive program.”

-Doing some self-reflection and research is key, especially for those who don’t know which subjects you’re interested in.
+Doing some self-reflection and research is key, especially if you don’t know which subjects you’re interested in.
 Take time to study the admissions prerequisites and minimum grades as you set your sights on a program.
+Our article on using your resources and interests to find a program you'll love is also a helpful resource.

-Honours Arts and Honours Arts and Business give you the freedom to explore their passions while postponing the commitment to one of the 23 available majors.
-They can test the waters throughout first year, sampling courses from the humanities, social sciences, fine and performing arts, and languages and cultures — and discover subjects they weren’t exposed to in high school.
+Honours Arts and Honours Arts and Business give you the freedom to explore your passions while postponing the commitment to one of the 29 available majors.
+You can test the waters throughout first year, sampling courses from the humanities, social sciences, fine and performing arts, and languages and cultures — and discover subjects you weren’t exposed to in high school.

 “It’s not just what you do in the classroom, it’s how you get involved and take advantage of the things here on campus,” Samantha says.
 “There are so many connections you can make to develop accountability skills, team-working skills, and professional development.”